sportsclimbs/sportclimbs-2/READLOCAL.md

 ## Menu's

-The main menu is areas:
+The main menu is by area.
+In the future it could be:
 - peak
 - yorkshire
 - N Wales